Develop the skills to provide excellent midwifery care with AUT's Bachelor of Health Science (Midwifery) degree.

 Practical experience is a key part of the midwifery programme.
 You spend more than half of your time in clinical practice, developing the skills to become a confident and competent midwife.
 Throughout your studies you complete 2,400 practice hours, an experience that reflects the real world of midwifery.

-Applicants with English as a second or other language who have not completed at least three years of secondary schooling in NZ will be required to meet IELTS requirements.
+Applicants with English as a second or other language should have completed at least three years of schooling in New Zealand, or will be required to meet IELTS requirements

 Throughout your studies you complete 2,400 practice hours, an experience that reflects the real world of midwifery.